AndersZobbeSoftwareUdvikling/zay-ecommerce/README.md

     docker stack deploy -c docker-compose.yml <name of your stack>
     ```
 5. Once your containers are running make sure to seed the database.
 This can be done from the backend container.\
-You will need to find the id of the backend container with the command `"docker ps"` and locating the container in the list.\
-First execute into the container with the command
-    ```pwsh
-    docker exec -it <container id> bash
-    ```
+To get to the backend container go to the container tab and locate your backend container.
+Pick the quick action Exec console and connect.
 Within the conatiner run the following command
     ```bash
     npm run db:reset
     ```